SOlivia/Machine-learning-Coursera/Quiz.md

 # Machine-learning-Coursera
-All quiz saved in "Issues" category
+All quizzes are saved in "Issues" category.